Kami/raspberry-pi-ham-radio/radio_bridge/README.md

   re-used on subsequent plugin invocation if the text stays the same.
 This way we can avoid TTS step in many cases.
 - Easy extensibility by writing custom Python plugins
+- Ability to enable / disable specific plugins
+- Support for admin plugins / commands which are protected using special OTP mechanism which is more secure than static code approach used by most other similar software
 - Easy testing and development using built-in emulator mode where DTMF sequences are entered directly using a keyboard
 - Support for converting text to morse code and playing it